 We do contact lens exams & fittings!

-Before soft contact lenses were introduced, hard contact lenses made of PMMA, or polymethyl methacrylate were used.
+Before soft contact lenses were introduced, hard contact lenses made of PMMA, or polymethyl methacrylate, were used.
 They did not allow for oxygen transfer to the cornea and often caused the cornea to swell.
-For this reason, hard contact lenses are considered obsolete and are rarely used.
+For this reason, hard contact lenses are considered obsolete and are rarely used in the modern day.

 Looking For Something Else?